 How long does the registration procedure usually take?

-- Utility model patents: 1 year;
+- Utility model patents: Around 1 year after filing;

 Do third parties have the right to take part in or comment on the registration process?

 Trademarks: Yes, third parties may oppose trademark applications published in the gazette after preliminary examination.
 The period for opposition is 3 months from the date of publication;